-I must admit, I’m feeling rather proud of myself today; As I have mentioned before, I have a pretty severe phobia of anything medical.
-I spent a lot of time in hospital as a child and a reasonable amount in the last few years and I hate it.
-I’m absolutely terrified of the prospect of going into any medical facility.
-Even if Anna is working and I go to meet her for lunch, or if I volunteer to help out at a fund-raiser I freak out, I get cold sweats (it stinks, too), I start shaking and I get all restless and fidgety.
+I must admit, I’m feeling rather proud of myself today; as I have mentioned before, I have a pretty severe phobia of anything medical.
+I spent a lot of time in hospital as a child, as well as a reasonable amount in the last few years and I hate it.
+I’m absolutely terrified of the prospect of going into any medical facility, even if it’s just Anna working there and she asks me to meet her for lunch, or if I volunteer to help out at a hospital fund-raiser I freak out, get cold sweats (it stinks, too), I start shaking, and I get all restless and fidgety.
 It’s not pretty.
 Now, I started this blog for three reasons:

 - To help me remember this trip,

 - To help me try to conquer the fear and anxiety I suffer due to my ‘White Coat Syndrome’, and

 - To create an informative, first-person reference for people who were considering coming over to Pondicherry to volunteer or train at the Aravind Eye Hospital.

 So, why am I feeling so proud, you ask?
 Because, I bit the bullet yesterday and went out to the hospital and took a personalised, guided tour of their facilities, among other things.
 But not only did I get to see the inner workings there, I was also able to witness how the other 95% live here in Pondicherry, the real India.